Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

-Recommendation: Organizations in Williams County, North Dakota, should inform employees about the measles exposure locations and provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
-Employees with children may require absenteeism for childcare during school exclusion periods.
+Recommendation: This pediatric measles death serves as a reminder that measles can be a severe disease.
+Organizations in Israel should inform employees about the measles exposure locations and provide flexible work schedules to support employees in making vaccine appointments for themselves or family members.
 Measles is highly contagious and can quickly spread among unvaccinated individuals in a work environment.

 Real-time,